bparanj/crystal/computer/electronics/hackerbox/green-led.md

    - **Description**: A circuit with a power supply connected to a thermistor (a resistor that changes resistance with temperature).
    - **Function**: Used to measure temperature changes or to provide temperature-dependent current limiting in a circuit.

-These circuits are all simple and fundamental, serving as basic building blocks for more complex electronic designs.
+These circuits are fundamental, serving as basic building blocks for more complex electronic designs.
 Each circuit demonstrates a basic electrical principle or component behavior, making them essential for learning electronics.